 Step 2.
 Submit your preference

-The Preference Form is now CLOSED.
-It is available mid-March until May 15 for you to submit your preferences for September.
+The Preference Form is now OPEN.
+It is available until May 15 for you to submit your preferences for September.

 - Log in to the form with your CWL (Campus Wide Login) – see below.